SixArm/mast-cell-help/topics/bile-acid-sequestrants/index.md

 Dosing and Administration: Bile acid sequestrants are typically taken orally in the form of a powder or tablet.
 They are usually mixed with water or another liquid and should be taken with meals to improve their effectiveness.
 It's important to follow the dosing instructions provided by the healthcare provider or as indicated on the medication label.

-* Side Effects: Common side effects of bile acid sequestrants can include constipation, bloating, flatulence, and abdominal discomfort.
+* **Side Effects**: Common side effects of bile acid sequestrants can include constipation, bloating, flatulence, and abdominal discomfort.
 These side effects are usually mild and may improve over time.
 Some people may also experience deficiencies of fat-soluble vitamins (A, D, E, K) over the long term, so monitoring and supplementation may be necessary.

-* Interactions: Bile acid sequestrants can interact with other medications and reduce their absorption.
+* **Interactions**: Bile acid sequestrants can interact with other medications and reduce their absorption.
 To prevent interactions, take other medications at least one hour before or four to six hours after taking a bile acid sequestrant.
 Always inform your healthcare provider and pharmacist about all the medications and supplements you are taking.

-* Contraindications: Bile acid sequestrants are generally not recommended for individuals with a history of bowel obstructions, certain gastrointestinal disorders, or high triglyceride levels.
+* **Contraindications**: Bile acid sequestrants are generally not recommended for individuals with a history of bowel obstructions, certain gastrointestinal disorders, or high triglyceride levels.
 Your healthcare provider will consider your specific medical history and conditions when prescribing these medications.

 Bile acid sequestrants are one option for managing high cholesterol, but they are typically used when other dietary and lifestyle interventions have not been sufficient to lower cholesterol levels or when statins are not an option.
 It's important to work closely with your healthcare provider to determine the most appropriate treatment for your specific situation and to monitor your response to treatment.